tsunami643/blog/_posts/2025-09-04-ti14-team-guide.md

 Or buy my [**NEW MERCH**](https://shop.howdoiplay.com/).

-I'll also accept any kind hellos for those of you who spot me in Hamburg!
+If you're not into exchanging money for goods and services, I'll also gladly accept any kind hellos for those of you who spot me in Hamburg!

 <p style="font-size: 1.5em;margin-bottom:0px;text-align: center;font-weight:bold;">
     <a href="https://www.reddit.com/r/DotA2/comments/175j2hx/the_international_2023_a_practical_guide_to_all/" target="_blank" class="button large">Discussion for this article on /r/dota2</a>